Coherent-Partners/spark-python-sdk/docs/readme.md

 ## Getting Started

-You may notice by now that `folder` and `service` when combined form a base identifier to locate a resource in the Spark platform for a particular environment and tenant.
+You may notice by now that `folder` and `service` names when combined form a base identifier to locate a resource in the Spark platform for a particular environment and tenant.
 I term this _Service URI_ locator.